- Tablets: 7.5 mg, 15 mg, 30 mg, 45 mg

 - If you drink alcohol or use drugs

-Mirtazapine is usually taken 1 time per day at bedtime with or without food.
+Mirtazapine is usually taken one time per day at bedtime with or without food.

 Typically patients begin at a low dose of medicine and the dose is increased slowly over several weeks.